elk-audio/elk-docs/docs/html/_sources/documents/sushi_public_api_model.rst.txt

 -  A set of input and output audio channels.
 -  A set of input and output keyboard channels.
 -  A set of programs (presets) which can be stored and recalled.
--  A set of input and output CV channels.
--  A set of input and output Gate channels.

 The audio and MIDI channels of a track need to be explicitly connected to the inputs and outputs of Sushi.